Language: EN

 }

-On the other hand, JavaScript does not have a native Queue.
-So we can search for an existing one in a library, or implement it ourselves like this,
+In contrast, JavaScript does not have a native Queue.
+So we can either look for an existing one in a library or implement it ourselves like this,

 class Queue {